Policy on Expanded Access to Investigational Drugs

-Rhythm is committed to developing safe and effective therapies for the treatment of rare genetic diseases of obesity.
-Setmelanotide is an investigational MC4R agonist being evaluated in clinical trials for the treatment of obesity and insatiable hunger or hyperphagia associated with rare genetic diseases of obesity.
+Rhythm is committed to developing safe and effective therapies for the treatment of rare melanocortin-4 receptor (MC4R) pathway diseases.
+Setmelanotide is an investigational MC4R agonist being evaluated in clinical trials for the treatment of obesity and insatiable hunger or hyperphagia associated with MC4R pathway diseases.

 We believe the most appropriate way to deliver on our commitment to patients is through participation in our clinical trials.
 Clinical trials, and the subsequent approval of a therapy, provide the best way to provide long-term access to as many patients as possible.
 If you have questions, we encourage you to speak with your physician and potentially participate in one of Rhythm’s clinical trials.
 You can learn more about our clinical trials on our website or www.clinicaltrials.gov